Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Introduction

-Technically speaking, analytically we solve for the statistical mechanics of these networks by adapting the Guerra's interpolation technique (see e.g. \cite{GuerraNN,glassy,Fachechi1}): this result in a non-trivial generalization because, as interactions are dense and thus fluctuations in the post-synaptic potentials no longer Gaussian, we can not assume the universality property of the quenched noise in spin glasses to hold and we need to evaluate the lower order momenta of the distributions of these potentials -that enter in the calculations of the Guerra scheme- by relying on alternative approaches.
-In particular we mix large deviation theory (to bound their values) with stability analysis (to estimate them).
-At the numerical level, as the update of dense synaptic tensor results is a bottleneck for any dynamical update rule, we implement the Plefka effective scheme \cite{Plefka1} to speed up this evaluation thus obtaining overall a new approach for tackling the statistical mechanics of neural networks with complex architectures in broad generality.
+The theory we work out here deals with networks learning from random datasets, where the analytical treatment is feasible, and it is successfully tested against Monte Carlo (MC) simulations and further corroborated on structured datasets (MNist and Fashion-MNist), where numerical results return overall a very good qualitative agreement with theoretical predictions.
+More technically, our analytical investigations allow us to solve for the statistical mechanics of these networks by adapting Guerra's interpolation technique (see e.g. \cite{GuerraNN,glassy,Fachechi1}).
+This generalization is non-trivial: as interactions are dense the fluctuations in the post-synaptic potentials are no longer Gaussian and the universality property of the quenched noise in spin glasses \cite{CarmonaWu} can not be applied directly, however, we could prove its validity also for the current case and this required a few passages, implying, for instance, the evaluation of the lower-order momenta of the distributions of the post-synaptic potentials and the application of central limit theorem (CLT).
+At the numerical level, as the update of the dense synaptic tensor results is a bottleneck for any dynamical update rule, we implement Plefka's effective scheme \cite{Plefka1} on the restricted Boltzmann machine (RBM) equivalent to the supervised dense Hopfield model to speed up this evaluation; this route provides overall a new approach for tackling the statistical mechanics of neural networks with complex architectures in broad generality.

+The remaining of this paper is structured as follows: in Sec. \ref{sec:super} we introduce the general setting of dense supervised Hebbian networks, whose analytical findings are summarized in Sec. \ref{sec:RS_Guerra_sup}, including the expression of the quenched statistical pressure and the self-consistency equations for the system observables in the high-load (Subsec. \ref{ultrastorage}) and in the low-load (Subsec. \ref{ultratolerance}) settings; the numerical results are reported in Sec. \ref{sec:numerical} along with some experiments on structured datasets (Subsec. \ref{sec:mnist}) and a comparison between unsupervised and supervised regimes (Subsec. \ref{TacciDeThe}); finally, in Sec. \ref{sec:conclusion} we comment results and discuss possible outlooks.
+Technical details and lengthy proofs are collected in the Appendices.